horizon-eda/horizon-pool-convention/README.rst

 -----

 1. Parts should be named for the exact MPN (manufacturer part number).
-   Use the exact spelling from the “ordering information” section of the device’s datasheet.
+   Use the exact spelling from the ‘ordering information’ section of the device’s datasheet.
 2. The ``Value`` field does not necessarily contain the full MPN.
 It should be clear from the value what the part is without occupying too